Solar trough electricity (STE) generates electricity from sunlight using standard steam generators (turbines). It is a type of solar thermal energy.

 Solar trough electricity can be generated in deserts and transmitted to the rest of the world using high voltage direct current o.
 Large-scale electricity generation with solar trough collectors can meet all national and global electricity demand.

-Sunlight in deserts is concentrated in solar trough collectors, to heat pipes that circulate heat transfer fluid to a boiler, producing steam to power a standard electricity generating turbine as used in natural gas power plants, without the pollution or fuel costs of natural gas plants.
+Sunlight in deserts is concentrated in solar trough collectors, to heat pipes that circulate heat transfer fluid to a boiler, producing steam to power a standard electricity generating turbine as used in natural gas power plants, without the pollution or fuel costs of natural gas plants, although natural gas may be used as occasional backup with the same turbine.

 Solar trough electricity plants are in deserts because much more solar radiation penetrates the dry atmosphere.
 Heat is efficiently stored in molten salt tanks to generate electricity at night.
 Deserts retain little heat, radiating heat back to the sky at night.
 Intercepting a very small fraction of that energy is enough to provide all global electricity needs.